-The most common roof rat is the black rat.
-It has smooth hair, large ears, a pointy nose, and a tail longer than its body.
+The black rat has smooth hair, large ears, a pointy nose, and a tail longer than its body.
 While its body is black, its belly is gray.
 The Alexandrine rat appears gray, but its fur is agouti, meaning there is more than one color on each strand of hair.
 You may also see brown and yellow blends of fur.
 The fruit rat is agouti on its back but white on its belly.

 No matter the subspecies, roof rats, including their tail, are usually no longer than 16 inches long.